Wetlands under threat

 Waterloo professor, Rebecca Rooney, discusses the value of wetlands and the risk they face in Ontario

 Waterloo professor, Rebecca Rooney, discusses the value of wetlands and the risk they face in OntarioBy Angelica Marie Sanchez University Relations

 Thursday, February 2 marks World Wetlands Day, an international government agreement acknowledging the importance of wetlands and their ecological role in conserving our ecosystems.

-“Wetlands are these climate change superheroes,” says Rooney, a wetland ecologist and professor in the Department of Biology.
+“Wetlands are these climate change superheroes,” says Dr. Rebecca Rooney, a wetland ecologist and professor in the Department of Biology.
 “Wetlands are a portfolio of ecosystem services: including flood prevention, breaking down pesticides, storing large amounts of carbon, and provide habitat for more than 32 per cent of Ontario species at risk who rely on these wetlands to mitigate climate change.”

 Canada is home to 25 per cent of the world’s wetlands.
 But according to Rooney, Canada has lost more than 60 per cent of our wetlands over the years.
 In agricultural areas, wetlands have been drained to make space for farming.
 While in urban and suburban areas, Canada has lost the majority of its wetlands due to them being drained for housing development.

 Stormwater ponds are engineered solutions created to effectively replace wetlands across Ontario.
 However, these ponds only address some of the problems including flood prevention, but they need to provide the full portfolio of ecosystem services that wetlands provide.

 The impact of Bill 23 on wetlands in Ontario